 Speech and Hearing Science 5732 (existing course requesting 100% DL)

 The Panel asks for clarification regarding what aspects of attendance and participation are required vs. optional for the course.
-There is contradictory wording that makes this distinction unclear in the current draft of the syllabus; for instance, on page 3, the second bullet titled “live sessions” is marked as a required element, but the bullet immediately following titled “office hours and lives sessions” is marked optional/recommended.
+There is contradictory wording that makes this distinction unclear in the current draft of the syllabus; for instance, on page 3, the second bullet titled “live sessions” is marked as a required element, but the bullet immediately following titled “office hours and live sessions” is marked optional/recommended.

 The Panel suggests forefronting the days/times of the synchronous sessions for the course; rather than embedding this on page 2 of the syllabus, perhaps consider also including this information at the top of the first page in bold to further ensure student clarity about when the class meets.